 There’s no better way to make all your gym and fitness insecurities melt away than to choose an exercise or sport that you are truly passionate about.
 If you are fully immersed in an activity you enjoy, you will not even think about what others are thinking and you’ll notice your health and fitness improve rapidly as a result.
 You’ll also find that you will be more likely to stick at exercising if you enjoy what you are doing and are noticing improvements.

-Once you’ve overcome the first steps and started to exercise more frequently, you’ll notice your confidence improve massively.
-You’ll notice improvements to not only your physical appearance but your fitness and strength ability too.
+Once you’ve overcome the first steps and started to exercise more frequently, you’ll notice your confidence improve.
+You’ll notice improvements to not only your physical appearance but your health and wellbeing too.
 Getting active is all about overcoming the barriers that stop you from getting healthier and finding the motivation to stick at it.
 We can help you to overcome those barriers.